You don’t need those organs anyways…right?

 Outside of the nausea, none of the other symptoms fit.
 I took it into my own hands and decided to forego the kidney tests and seek out another doctor.

-The next gynecologist had no issue bringing in a small HP tablet with keyboard attachment to review your file right in front of you.
+The next gynecologist had no issue bringing in a small HP tablet with keyboard attachment to review my file right in front of me.

 Fast-forward a year later, and a CT scan revealed that there was, in fact, a sling used to suspend the bladder.